stoffee/csp-k8s-hcp/README.md

 ## Manual steps:
 1. Obtain a cloud account with sufficient permissions, and use it to create networking resources and other pre-requisites.
 2. Create a free TFC account to hold your Terraform state files safely in HashiCorp's cloud.
-3. Create a HCP account to segregate workspaces and run workflow tasks such as Synk.
+3. <a href="#SetHCPEnv">Set HCP environment variables</a>: Create a HCP account to segregate workspaces and run workflow tasks such as Synk.
 (HCP uses a HVN).

-4. Run a script to install programs and GitHub repos in your macOS laptop used to build environments.
+4. <a href="#Install">Run a script to install</a> (on a macOS laptop) programs and GitHub repos in your macOS laptop used to build environments.
 Installers for VSCode and other programs are obtained from Homebrew and other Registries.
-5. Configure values for variables in a auto.tfvars file for an example.
+5. <a href="#Edit_tfvars">Edit options in sample.auto.tfvars</a> to configure values for variables used in Terraform runs.
-6. Run terraform plan and apply in a CI workflow to automatically include verification of Terraform code (using Sentinel or OPA rules) and generation of diagrams.
+6. Run <tt>terraform plan</tt> and apply in a CI workflow to automatically include <a href="#ScanTF">verification of Terraform code</a> (using Sentinel or OPA rules) and generation of diagrams.
 7. View logs gathered by Prometheus and analytics displayed using Grafana installed using auxilliary scripts.
 8. View alerts generated from logs sent to a SIEM (such as Splunk or Datadog).